Evidence is information that the court looks at in understanding and ultimately determining a matter.

 An FDR conference can help you and your former partner settle your dispute without the costly and timely process of going to court.
 Both the distribution of your property and the future arrangements regarding your children can be discussed.

-At FDR both parties can talk about their positions towards a settlement, you and your lawyer can both attend the conference, and if required a lawyer can also be there to represent your children.
+At FDR both parties are able to talk about their positions towards a settlement, you and your lawyer can both attend the conference and if required a lawyer can also be there to represent your children.

-If you or the other party requests that the FDR process to be terminated, or your lawyer thinks it is no longer appropriate the process can be stopped at any time.
+If you or the other party requests that the FDR process be terminated or your lawyer thinks it is no longer appropriate the process can be stopped at any time.

-Within the family law system, there is a duty to disclose all relevant information relating to your matter to all the involved parties and the court.
+Within the family law system there is a duty to disclose all relevant information relevant to your matter to all the involved parties and the court.